You really shouldn’t watch that movie. It might be a stumbling block to someone.

 You might cause someone to stumble.

 Because other people think it’s wrong.
-You might be a stumbling block to them.
+You know how the Bible talks about causing people to stumble?
+Well, you might be a stumbling block to them.

 This kind of exchange happens pretty often between Christians.
 We tell other Christians not to do certain things because they might become a stumbling block to someone else.
 Or we refrain from doing certain things because we are afraid we might become a stumbling block.